-Prince George served with the Channel Fleet until 1904, at which point she was assigned to the Atlantic Fleet.
-In 1907, she was assigned to serve with the Home Fleet, and in 1912, Prince George was assigned to the 7th Battle Squadron.
+The HMS Prince George served with the Channel Fleet until 1904, at which point she was assigned to the Atlantic Fleet.
+In 1907, she was assigned to serve with the Home Fleet, and then in 1912 to the 7th Battle Squadron.

-Prince George wrecked on the main beach of Camperduin, so near the shore she could be clearly seen rising out of the water.
-She was soon stripped of all valuable materials, and left to serve as a breakwater.
+The Prince George wrecked on the main beach of Camperduin so near the shore, she could be clearly seen rising out of the water.
+She was soon stripped of all valuable materials and left to serve as a breakwater.

 The wreck of Prince George has been under the control of a Dutch water management agency since her sinking.
 The wreck was a popular site for photographs by visitors to the beach, but in 2014 it was announced that the wreck would be covered with sand as part of a shore strengthening project.
 The sand-filling process of this project was completed in July 2014, and the wreck of Prince George can no longer be seen from the beach in Camperduin.